cbryant1000/RepData_PeerAssessment1/PA1_template.md

 4. Make a histogram of the total number of steps taken each day.
 Calculate and report the __mean__ and the __median__ total number of steps taken each day.

 __Total Number of NA's:__ 2304

+__Strategy__
+Replace the NA's in the dataset with the number of steps in each 5-minute interval averaged across the days with no NA's.

 ```r
 summary(data)